Ukraine war: How are Thailand and Vietnam coping with fewer Russian tourists? | DW | 22.03.2022

 In Thailand's sandbox schemes, the share of Russian visitors increased from 2.8% in September 2021 to 17.7% in January 2022, said Hannah Pearson, a founding partner of Kuala Lumpur-based tourism consultancy Pear Anderson.

-The number of Russian tourists arriving into Phuket's airport has fallen by around 80% since the beginning of March, Bhummikitti Raktaengam, the president of the Phuket Tourist Association, told local media this week.
+The number of Russian tourists arriving into Phuket's airport has fallen by about 80% since the beginning of March, Bhummikitti Raktaengam, the president of the Phuket Tourist Association, told local media this week.

-"These uncertainties may make tourism stakeholders in the region nervous about welcoming Russian tourists, worried whether payments will go through — and tourism boards will certainly be thinking twice about targeting the Russian outbound market in the near future," said Pearson.
+"These uncertainties may make tourism stakeholders in the region nervous about welcoming Russian tourists, worried whether payments will go through — and tourism boards will certainly be thinking twice about targeting the Russian outbound market in the near future," Pearson said.

-But the region's tourism authorities had expected Russians to make up a far greater share of international visitors this year, chiefly because the Chinese government is set to maintain its "zero-COVID" policy that severely limits outward travel and enforces lengthy quarantine rules upon returning throughout 2022.
+But the region's tourism authorities had expected Russians to make up a far greater share of international visitors this year, chiefly because the Chinese government is set to maintain its "zero-COVID" policy, which severely limits outward travel and enforces lengthy quarantine rules upon returning, throughout 2022.
 In 2019, the Chinese were by far the largest share of foreign visitors to the region.

-Vietnam and Thailand were reportedly expecting to welcome around 1.8 million Russian tourists this year, a goal that now appears very unlikely and which could hamper economic recovery efforts for the decimated sector.
+Vietnam and Thailand were reportedly expecting to welcome about 1.8 million Russian tourists this year, a goal that now appears very unlikely and could hamper economic recovery efforts for the decimated sector.

 Pre-pandemic, tourism accounted for about 12% of the region's GDP, and a fifth of Thailand's workforce was employed in the industry.
-Meanwhile, around 74% of all investment projects approved in neighboring Cambodia in 2019 went into the tourism sector, according to central bank statistics.
+About 74% of investment projects approved in Cambodia in 2019 went into the tourism sector, according to central bank statistics.

 But international visitor arrivals fell by 82% in 2020 and 98% in 2021, compared with 2019 levels, as a result of the pandemic and bans on inward travel.
 The region's governments had expected 2022 to be the year of recovery.
 Much of this region is now open to fully-vaccinated visitors.